Pen Green Centre for Children and Their Families

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-- A proven commitment to teaching as a career
+- A commitment to teaching as a career

-- An understanding of the rigour required to study at Masters Level
+- An understanding of the complexity to study at Masters degree Level

 - Clear and accurate written and verbal communication